 An awning is a piece of fabric or material stretched over a frame used to block sun and water.
 Awnings can serve a practical and a decorative function for your home.

 Types of Awnings

+These types of awnings attach to your outside wall.
+They can be located anywhere so long as they block the elements.
+Stationary awnings are made to keep designated areas clear from the sun.
 One of the downsides of a fixed awning is its inflexibility and higher maintenance cost.
 Because an awning is stationary, any extreme weather can place duress on the material.
 It’s designed to stay put, not to move.
-This requires regular maintenance, with costs which can add up over time.
+Extreme weather means regular maintenance, with costs that can add up over time.

+Retractable awnings provide the same function as a stationary model.
+These can move back and forth when needed.
+This option offers great shade, greater versatility and lower fixing costs.
 These models are best suited for patios or outdoor decks.
-With motorized retractable patios, they can be deployed when the sun is harshest.
-On a cool day, the canvas can be retracted, letting you take in the sun as it was intended.
+Motorized retractable patio shades can be deployed when the sun is harshest.
+On a cool day, the canvas can be retracted, letting you take in the sun.

 What Materials are Awnings Made Of?

 Depending on what purpose you want your awning to serve, you might want to choose a different type of material.
-Awnings typically can be constructed using acrylic, cotton, fiberglass, metal, vinyl, or even wood.
+Awnings typically can be constructed using acrylic, cotton, fiberglass, metal, vinyl, wood and more.

-This is a traditional fabric that can be placed over a frame.
-If you use cotton, you must make sure the weave is tight and is coated with several layers of protection.
+This material is a traditional fabric that can be placed over a frame.
+If you use cotton, you must make sure the weave is tight and coated with several layers of protection.
 Without it, standard fabric would let rain and even limited amounts of UV rays through the awning, retractable or otherwise.

 In some cases, buildings have used wooden awnings to provide a secure harbor from the elements.
 It is a green material that requires little manufacturing effort if made correctly.
-While it can be sturdy, wooden awnings react poorly to moisture.
+While they can be sturdy, wooden awnings react poorly to moisture.
 They also pose a greater fire hazard to the home if elements get too out of control.